 A number of nouns beginning with the letter ‘a’ use the masculine definite article ‘el‘ or indefinite ‘un‘ to avoid the two a’s clashing.
 Examples are el agua, el azúcar, un alma.
 But unlike “el problema,” these words are feminine so use the corresponding endings: agua fría, azúcar blanca, alma perdida.

 When there is a mixture of masculine and feminine elements in a group, the masculine plural is used.
 This of course doesn’t sit well with the politically-correct.
 Mexico’s former president Vicente Fox made popular the use of the double definite article.
 His speeches would be dotted with “las y los mexicanos” to indicate both women and men.
-Grammatically it’s nonsense, but it pandered well to the wave of modernity and is now frequently used by the speech-making classes.
+Grammatically it’s nonsense, but it pandered well to the wave of modernity and is now widely employed in publishing and broadcasting.
 “Amigas y amigos“ is another popular one, which could have caused Shakespeare’s Mark Antony some technical difficulties fitting in Romans and countrymen.

 Mexico in your inbox